 Many who have studied in other countries or are new to Sweden find that they need certain classes in order to meet the entry requirements.
-For students that don't meet the general and/or specific entry requirements for courses and programmes they wish to apply to, a good option is to attend an adult education school.
+For students who don't meet the general and/or specific entry requirements for courses and programmes they wish to apply for, a good option is to attend an adult education school.

 Swedish adult education is provided in many different ways and with different ownership, from state and municipal run adult education programmes to work training, personnel training, and skills development in working life.
 Here are some examples of what's available:

 - Upper secondary adult education

 - Adult education for mentally and intellectually handicapped (särvux)